daos-stack/daos/docs/admin/fabrics.md

 9: ibs3d1: <BROADCAST,MULTICAST,UP,LOWER_UP> mtu 10236 qdisc mq state UP group default qlen 1000
 ```

-This MTU change will enable line rate performance on Omni-Path 100 fabrics.
+This MTU change will enable line-rate performance on Omni-Path 100 fabrics.
 But it will not be possible to saturate the 400Gbps link bandwidth of
 Omni-Path CN5000 fabrics with TCP, even with the increased MTU size.

-Cornelis has implemented a verbs API over CN5000, and the `ofi+verbs`
+Cornelis has implemented a Verbs API over CN5000, and the `ofi+verbs`
 provider is the recommended provider for DAOS on CN5000.
 To achieve the best performance, it is recommended to enable the Cornelis
 _HFI service_ (previously called _Bulk Transfer Service (BTS)_)